IBM-EPBL/IBM-Project-18052-1659678746/README.md

 </br>Directory: ```/weights/<paste the weight file here!>```
 </br><b><i>caution: The directory and naming has to be same as given above or the project won't work!</i></b>

-</br>Get the test video at: https://youtu.be/nWOSBu4FdO0
+Get the test video at: https://youtu.be/nWOSBu4FdO0
 </br>Step 1: Download the video using any YouTube video downloader
 </br>Step 2: save it as "<b>swimming_pool1.mp4</b>"
 </br>Directory: ```/media/<paste the test video here!>```